-If you’ve seen the slew of new toothpastes advertising as SLS/sulfate free you’ve probably been wondering “what do I *actually* need to know about SLS?
+If you’ve seen the slew of new toothpastes hitting the shelves that are “SLS Free” or even “sulfate free,” you’ve probably been wondering “what is SLS, and what do I *actually* need to know about it?
 What’s the big deal?”

 Let me catch you up: What is it?
 SLS is short for sodium lauryl sulfate and is a cleaning agent usually derived from coconut or palm oil.
 And although it is derived from natural sources, it’s actually a synthetic chemical.
 Why is it used?
 SLS reduces surface tension, creates foam, cleans surfaces, and removes grease and oil stains.
 Also important to note, if you’re checking a product label for SLS it could be listed as sodium lauryl sulfate, or one of the ways it can be listed on the label.
 When in doubt, give it a google 🙂